-Antinomies (AW 792-804)
+Antinomies (AW 792-800)

-- 61. Contrast the thesis and antithesis of the first antinomy, concerning whether the universe is infinite. - 62.
+- 56. Contrast the thesis and antithesis of the first antinomy, concerning whether the universe is infinite in space. - 57.
 How does Kant argue that the universe has a beginning in time?
-How does he argue that it does not have a beginning in time? - 63.
+How does he argue that it does not have a beginning in time? - 58.
 How does Kant argue that the universe is spatially bound?
-How does he argue that it is spatially infinite? - 64.
+How does he argue that it is spatially infinite? - 59.
 What are simples?
-Contrast the thesis and antithesis of the second antinomy, concerning whether there are simples. - 65.
+Contrast the thesis and antithesis of the second antinomy, concerning whether there are simples. - 60.
 How does Kant argue that there are simples?
-How does he argue that there are no simples? - 66.
-How are mathematical proofs insights into the character of space? - 67.
-How do monadists invert the relation between space and objects in space? - 68.
-Contrast the thesis and antithesis of the third antinomy, concerning freedom. - 69.
+How does he argue that there are no simples? - 61.
+How are mathematical proofs insights into the character of space? - 62.
+How do monadists invert the relation between space and objects in space? - 63.
+Contrast the thesis and antithesis of the third antinomy, concerning freedom. - 64.
 How does Kant argue that we have free will (transcendental freedom)?
-How does he argue that our actions are all determined? - 70.
-How would transcendental freedom make nature vanish? - 71.
-What is the cosmological (dialectical) syllogism?
-How does it apply to the antinomies? - 72.
-What false assumption underlies the first antinomy, concerning whether the universe is infinite?
-How does removing this assumption resolve the antinomy? - 73.
-How does consideration of the antinomies support the transcendental ideality of appearances? - On the Ontological Argument (AW 819-823) - 74.
-How does the difference between judgments and things help reveal a flaw in the ontological argument? - 75.
+How does he argue that our actions are all determined? - 65.
+How would transcendental freedom make nature vanish?

+On the Ontological Argument (AW 819-823)

+- 66. How does the difference between judgments and things help reveal a flaw in the ontological argument? - 67.
 Is 'God exists' analytic or synthetic?
-Explain. - 76.
+Explain. - 68.
 What is Kant's distinction between a logical predicate and a real predicate?
-Why is 'is omnipotent' a real predicate, while 'exists' is merely a logical predicate? - 77.
+Why is 'is omnipotent' a real predicate, while 'exists' is merely a logical predicate? - 69.
 "A hundred real thalers do not contain the least coin more than a hundred possible thalers" (A599/B627, AW 822a).
 Explain.
-Why not? - 78.
+Why not? - 70.
 How does Kant's distinction between logical and real predicates demonstrate a flaw in the ontological argument?